Tarman One Creepy Zombie: My Inktober Day 1 Drawing

 This blog post was originally published on my former website, Comic Book Graphic Design and has now been migrated here to RSC Arts, Artist Blog.

 With these character design sketches, I took into consideration Martinez’s military knowledge.
-Carlos sent me several photos of soldiers in uniform for the general look he wanted for Martinez.
+I was sent several photos of soldiers in uniform for the general look he wanted for Martinez.
 I used these references and modified them a bit to come up with his look while still keeping to the standard U.S. Army desert uniform.
 He’s in 30’s so I tried to show that in these sketches.
 He doesn’t look too old or too young.

 This blog post was originally published on my former website, Comic Book Graphic Design and has now been migrated here to RSC Arts, Artist Blog.